pouchdb/pouchdb/README.md

 After IndexedDatabase is more solidified it's possible that BrowserCouch and PouchDB might merge to provide a simple fallback option for browsers the do not yet support IndexedDatabase.

+# Getting started

+Simply download the minified pouch.js script from "https://github.com/mikeal/pouchdb/blob/master/pouch.alpha.min.js":https://github.com/mikeal/pouchdb/blob/master/pouch.alpha.min.js and include in your page with

+    <script type="text/javascript" src="../pouch.alpha.min.js"></script>

 # API

 Most of the Pouch API is exposed as `fun(arg, [options], [callback])` Where both the options and the callback are optional.
 Callbacks are in the node.js idiom of `function(err, data)` Where the first argument will be undefined unless there is an error, further arguments specify the result.

 ## pouch.open(name, [options], [callback])

-This method gets an existing database if one exists or creates a new one if one does not exist.
+This method gets an existing database if one exists or creates a new one if one does not exist. if you specify `{http:true}` in the options then PouchDB will act as a client to a CouchDB server with a matching API (if your database name is a url then it behaves as a client by default)

 <pre>
 pouch.open('test', function(err, db) {
   // Use db to call further functions
 })
 </pre>

 ## pouch.deleteDatabase(name, [callback])